juxor/afaq/markdown/secI4.md

 result, people.
 According to Alfie Kohn:

-> _"More hospitals and clinics are being run by for-profit corporations; many institutions, forced to battle for 'customers,' seem to value a skilled director of marketing more highly than a skilled caregiver.
-As in any other economic sector, the race for profits translates into pressure to reduce costs, and the easiest way to do it here is to cut back on services to unprofitable patients, that is, those who are more sick than rich . . .
+> _"More hospitals and clinics are being run by for-profit corporations; many
+> institutions, forced to battle for 'customers,' seem to value a skilled
+> director of marketing more highly than a skilled caregiver.
+As in any other
+> economic sector, the race for profits translates into pressure to reduce
+> costs, and the easiest way to do it here is to cut back on services to
+> unprofitable patients, that is, those who are more sick than rich . . .
 The
-result: hospital costs are actually **higher** in areas where there is more competition for patients."_ [**No Contest**, p.
+> result: hospital costs are actually **higher** in areas where there is more
+> competition for patients."_ [ **No Contest** , p.
 240]

 American Liberal Robert Kuttner concurs:

-> _"The American health-care system is a tangle of inequity and inefficiency -- and getting worse as private-market forces seek to rationalise it.
-A shift to a universal system of health coverage would cut this Gordian knot at a stroke.
-It would not only deliver the explicitly medical aspects of health more efficiently and fairly, but, by socialising costs of poor health, it would also create a powerful financial incentive for society as a whole to stress primary prevention. . . every nation with a universal system spends less of its GDP on health care than the United States . . .
-And nearly every other nation with a universal system has longer life spans from birth (though roughly equivalent life spans from adulthood) . . . most nations with universal systems also have greater patient satisfaction._
+> _"The American health-care system is a tangle of inequity and inefficiency
+> -- and getting worse as private-market forces seek to rationalise it.
+A
+> shift to a universal system of health coverage would cut this Gordian knot
+> at a stroke.
+It would not only deliver the explicitly medical aspects of
+> health more efficiently and fairly, but, by socialising costs of poor
+> health, it would also create a powerful financial incentive for society as a
+> whole to stress primary prevention. . . every nation with a universal system
+> spends less of its GDP on health care than the United States . . .
+And
+> nearly every other nation with a universal system has longer life spans from
+> birth (though roughly equivalent life spans from adulthood) . . . most
+> nations with universal systems also have greater patient satisfaction._

 > _"The reasons . . . should be obvious.
 By their nature, universal systems
-spend less money on wasteful overhead, and more on primary prevention.
-Health- insurance overhead in the United States alone consumes about 1 percent of the GDP, compared to 0.1 percent in Canada.
-Though medical inflation is a problem everywhere, the universal systems have had far lower rates of cost inflation .
+> spend less money on wasteful overhead, and more on primary prevention.
+> Health-insurance overhead in the United States alone consumes about 1
+> percent of the GDP, compared to 0.1 percent in Canada.
+Though medical
+> inflation is a problem everywhere, the universal systems have had far lower
-. .
-In the years between 1980 and 1987, total health costs in the United States increased by 2.4 times the rate of GDP growth.
+> rates of cost inflation . . .
+In the years between 1980 and 1987, total
+> health costs in the United States increased by 2.4 times the rate of GDP
+> growth.
 In nations with universal systems, they increased far more slowly.
-The figures for Sweden, France, West Germany, and Britain were 1.2, 1.6, 1.8, and 1.7 percent, respectively . . ._
+> The figures for Sweden, France, West Germany, and Britain were 1.2, 1.6,
+> 1.8, and 1.7 percent, respectively . . ._

-> _"Remarkably enough, the United States spends most money on health care, but has the fewest beds per thousand in population, the lowest admission rate, and the lowest occupancy rate -- coupled with the highest daily cost, highest technology-intensiveness, and greatest number of employees per bed."_
+> _"Remarkably enough, the United States spends most money on health care, but
+> has the fewest beds per thousand in population, the lowest admission rate,
+> and the lowest occupancy rate -- coupled with the highest daily cost,
+> highest technology-intensiveness, and greatest number of employees per
-[**Everything for Sale**, pp. 155-6]
+> bed."_ [ **Everything for Sale** , pp. 155-6]

 In 1993, the US paid 13.4% of its GDP towards health care, compared to 10% for Canada, 8.6% for Sweden and Germany, 6.6% for Britain and 6.8% for Japan.
 Only